British-Police-Cricket-Club/BPCC-Stats/README.md

-Malpas Cricket Club Statistics Centre
+British Police Cricket Club Statistics Centre
 This is a static cricket statistics website inspired by the Newport Fugitives Stat Centre.
 What is included
 Overview dashboard